bradyjjohnston/SALT/README.md

 2. Open in **STM32CubeIDE**
 3. Flash the slice firmware to your Nucleo F303K8
 4. Connect the slice to the loaf board via the edge connector
-5. Monitor output over UART at `115200` baud
+5. Monitor output over UART at `9600` baud and debug over USB at `115200` baud

 ---